Bash Style Guide

 eval "$(Inherit "$casename")"

-RunCases iterates its arguments internally and returns 1 if any case failed, 128 on fatal.
-For per-case error handling (e.g., early return on fatal), use a loop:
+RunCases ${!case@} passes all case variables at once and iterates internally.
+Returns 1 if any case failed, 128 on fatal.
+For per-case error handling, use a loop:

 local failed=0 casename